 Purpose of the Report

 This report provides the Board of Directors with a review of the overall Approval ✓

 performance of Complaints handling in EPUT as follows: Discussion

 Number of complaints received and closed during the year.
 Information

 Number of complaints referred to the Ombudsman.

 Response timescales

 Number of PALS enquiries

 Complaint themes

 Number of compliments received.

-1. Approve the Annual Complaints and Compliments Report for EPUT 2022/23
+Recommendations/Action Required The Board of Directors is asked to: 1.
+Approve the Annual Complaints and Compliments Report for EPUT 2022/23